An axiomatic approach to default risk and model uncertainty in rating systems

-This paper therefore aims to provide a decision-theoretic foundation for the treatment of default risk and model uncertainty in rating systems.\ The focus lies on an axiomatic approach, introducing the notion of a default risk measure, which is strongly motivated by classical PDs, but allows for a much more general perspective.\ In contrast to monetary risk measures, cf.\ Artzner et al.\ \cite{MR1850791}, Frittelli and Rosazza Gianin \cite{MR2766847}, and F\"ollmer and Schied \cite{MR3859905}, and nonlinear expectations, cf.\ Coquet et al. \cite{MR1906435} and Peng \cite{MR3970247}, default risk measures do not behave linearly along constants but only take the values zero (no default) or one (default) for constant functions.
+This paper therefore aims to provide a decision-theoretic foundation for the treatment of default risk and model uncertainty in rating systems.\ \JS{While the work of Guo et al.\ \cite{wang2021rating} focuses on an axiomatic study of credit rating criteria, including, among others, generalized PD criteria, our axiomatic approach introduces the notion of a default risk measure, which aims to provide a more general perspective on PDs, and allows to include, for example, model uncertainty in the form of worst-case PDs and distorted PDs, warning signals, and default risk arising from regulatory risk measures.
+In particular, we explore the use of generalized versions of PDs in the context of credit risk, but do not aim to identify relevant criteria for credit ratings.} In contrast to monetary risk measures, cf.\ Artzner et al.\ \cite{MR1850791}, Frittelli and Rosazza Gianin \cite{MR2766847}, and F\"ollmer and Schied \cite{MR3859905}, and nonlinear expectations, cf.\ Coquet et al. \cite{MR1906435} and Peng \cite{MR3970247}, default risk measures do not behave linearly along constants but only take the values zero (no default) or one (default) for constant functions.

 Throughout, we consider a set $C$ of customers, i.e., a set of bounded measurable functions on a given measurable space $(\Omega,\mathcal F)$ containing all constant functions.\ A default risk measure $\DR$ is a monotone functional that assigns to each customer $X\in C$ a default risk $\DR(X)\in [0,1]$.\ Here, positive values of $X$ represent a negative total cash flow or, loosely speaking, a default.\ In a first step, we show that every default risk measure can be extended from the set $C$ to the space $\Bb$ of all bounded measurable functions, cf.\ Theorem \ref{thm.extension}.\ The extension procedure is constructive, and shows how default risk can be assigned consistently to new customers based on a financial institution's stock of existing clients.